-Yes, U.S. citizens can travel to Cuba through ROOSTERGNN Academy.
-We are a Spain-based organization with strong international relations, including to Cuba and the United States.
-As such, ROOSTERGNN Academy is permitted to offer people-to-people educational travel programs to Cuba by the U.S. Department of Treasury’s OFAC.
+Yes, U.S. citizens can still travel to Cuba legally through ROOSTERGNN Academy.
+We are a Spain-based organization with strong international relations, including Cuba and the United States.
+As such, ROOSTERGNN Academy is permitted to offer “support for the Cuban people” category travel programs to Cuba by the U.S. Department of Treasury’s OFAC.

 FAQs (FREQUENTLY ASKED QUESTIONS)